4src/xfun/less.md

 if software functions $f$ have simple and  repetitive properties, then those same properties  cause, or are caused by, simple and  repetitive properties in the inputs and outputs.

 Now here's where the AI comes in.
-When rows of data contains repetitive structures, then lots of rows can be reduced to a smaller number [^ss].
+When rows of data contains repetitive structures, then lots of rows can be reduced to a smaller number [^ssl].
 Which, in turn, means searching for

 [^ssl]: There's actually a mathematical proof of this, which we won't use.
 But for the record, the Johnson–Lindenstrauss lemma [^john] states that a set of points in a high-dimensional space can be embedded into a space of much lower dimension in such a way that distances between the points are nearly preserved.